Nelson-AM/Nelson-AM.github.io/_posts/2025-05-28-til-implementing-a-custom-serializer-for-jackson.md

 categories: blog
 tags: [java, spring, json]
 ---
-I am working on a hobby project to play around with my location data as collected through my Garmin watch[^Historical].
+I am working on a hobby project to play around with my location data as collected through my Garmin watch.
 For this, I created a Spring (web) project using Java 24, Thymeleaf for templating, Leaflet for data visualisation and JQuery for transforming the data received from Spring.
 In this process, I ran into some issues with serializing my data and this is how I resolved them.

 <!-- more -->

 [^Historical]: I started out using Runkeeper to track my runs, then switched to Strava, until I got my Garmin.
 So I have some historical data lying around in different formats.

 At first, I tried parsing the GPX myself and simply fetched the latitude and longitude from the data.
 This didn't sit right with me because I didn't feel like creating a whole domain model for stuff that (probably) exists out in the wild.
 It felt like I would be creating a lot of busywork for myself.
-So, after looking around on the internet a bit more I found the [jenetics JPX library](https://github.com/jenetics/jpx), which works like a charm[^Runkeeper].
+So, after looking around on the internet a bit more I found the [jenetics JPX library](https://github.com/jenetics/jpx), which works like a charm[^Historical].

-[^Runkeeper]: Runkeeper apparently doesn't create valid GPX files, so I had to parse them using the `lenient` flag.
+[^Historical]: I started out using Runkeeper to track my runs, then switched to Strava, until I got my Garmin.
+So I have some historical data lying around in different formats.
+Working with these different formats, I found out that Runkeeper doesn't create valid GPX files, so I had to parse them using the `lenient` flag.

 ## The Problem